ewrap Documentation¶

 }

-// Handle database operations with circuit breaker
+// Handle database operations with custom retry logic

 if !eg.HasErrors() && cb.CanExecute() {